hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 ### Task 7: Physical installation

-TODO-HERE

 Time to stick that microphone out a window!

-While you *could* just unplug your Pi, it's safer for the Pi (less chance of something going wrong!) to intentionally power it down first.
-While SSH'd onto the Pi, do `sudo shutdown`.[^say]
+While you *could* just unplug your Pi, it's safer for the Pi to intentionally power it down first---less chance of something going wrong![^say] While SSH'd onto the Pi, do `sudo shutdown`.

 [^say]: Do as I say, not as I do---I generally just unplug it.
 YMMV!

-Now go find a window and stick your microphone out it!
-I've included some photos of my own setup as inspiration.
-Once the microphone can access the great outoors (presumably, somewhere where you've heard at least one bird recently!), plug it into the remaining micro-USB port on the Pi.
-Plug the Pi into whatever outlet is accessible, and wait!
+Now go find a window, and stick your microphone out it!
+You'll need to choose a window near a power outlet.
+Once the microphone is in the great outdoors---ideally, somewhere where you've heard at least one bird recently!---plug it into the second micro-USB port on the Pi.
+Plug the Pi into the outlet, and wait!
 In your choice of microphone location, be mindful of whether anything will get wet if it rains (bad!), especially if that thing is the Pi (very very bad! do not do this).

-As an example, here is what my installation looks like:
+Here are some photos of my own setup, for inspiration.
+You'll note that it is sophisticated and bespoke, perfectly tailored to its environs.

 <div class="centered-children">
 <figure>
 <img src="../birdnet-intro/assets/installation.png" alt="Photo of Raspberry Pi Zero 2 W taped to a wall"/>
-<figcaption style="font-size:smaller">My exceptionally professional looking setup.
+<figcaption style="font-size:smaller">My exceptionally professional setup.
 Note the piece of white tape for sticking the Pi to the wall, and the piece of black tape, for covering up the Pi's bright green light, which otherwise is annoyingly bright at night.</figcaption>
 </figure>
 </div>

 <div class="centered-children">
 <figure>
 <img src="../birdnet-intro/assets/mic.png" alt="Photo of microphone in dirty windowsill"/>
 <figcaption style="font-size:smaller">A view of the microphone, and also of my exceedingly dirty inner window frame.
 I was so horrified by this photo that I considered cleaning it out and taking a new photo.
 As you can see, I did not do that.
 Also, I just slide the window shut over top of the wire; the window isn't so snug that it is a problem.
-We did a similarly half-assed installation out of my parents' window, which was also sufficient for bird detection!</figcaption>
+We did a similarly half-assed installation out of my parents' window.
+Both have proven sufficient for bird detection!</figcaption>
 </figure>
 </div>

-Once powered, the analysis service and web server will start right away, and the Pi will autoconnect to the  Wi-Fi network that you configured it for, which means that you will be able to see what it's doing via `foo.local` on another device (phone, laptop) as long as that device is on the same  Wi-Fi network.
+Once powered, both the analysis service and web server will start right away, and the Pi will autoconnect to the Wi-Fi network for which you configured it.
+This means that you will be able to see the BirdNet-Pi website that your Pi is serving by going to the address `birdnet-<pi_identifier>.local` in a web browser on another device---phone, laptop---that is connected to the same Wi-Fi network!

-Once your BirdNET-Pi is up and running, anyone connected to your home  Wi-Fi network can view the latest birds at `birdnet-foo.local`.
-Anyone connected to your tailscale network can see the same via `birdnet-foo.TODO`.

-Click around to explore what's visible to you; note that the TODO and TODO tabs won't show anything, since we disabled those services (above).
-Until you've detected a few birds, the app will seem pretty boring and janky, but leave the microphone plugged in for a bit and then recheck it!
-The page may be a bit slow to load---remember that this site is being served entirely from that little Raspberry Pi Zero you just set up, and in addition to making the website you're trying to view, it is also constantly recording and analyzing sound.
-It's doing the best it can.

-## Daily usage

-To view the website being broadcast by your Pi, http://birdnet-foo.local.
-To access this site, you'll need to be on the same Wi-Fi network that your Pi is connected to.

-If you did the optional Tailscale installation, you can additionally view your site at http://birdnet-foo.<TODO>.ts.net/.

 Optional niceties:

 - Put up a sign in your home with a link to the site, to show visitors how to connect to your Wi-Fi and then view your birds
 - If you have an old display of some sort, you can set up a semi-permanent viewing station.
-My parents mounted an old iPad near the window with the BirdNET installation, and set its default landing page to view your BirdNET-Pi detections.[^display]
+My parents mounted an old iPad near the window with their (first 😅) BirdNET installation, and set its default landing page to view their BirdNET-Pi detections.[^display]

 <div class="centered-children">
 <figure>